johnshearing/PrivateKeyVault/README.md

   * Next highlight the menu option which says **Delete a public key** and press the **Enter** key.
   * Follow the prompts to delete Bob's public key.
   * Verify that there are no more private eys on the key ring by highlighting the menu option which says **List private keys** and press the **Enter** key.
-  * Verify that there are no more public eys on the key ring by highlighting the menu option which says **List public keys** and press the **Enter** key.
+  * Verify that there are no more public keys on the key ring by highlighting the menu option which says **List public keys** and press the **Enter** key.
   * Now that the keyring is cleared out we are ready to play the part of Alice.
   *
   * Alice has just received Bob's video on her smart phone.
+  * The very first thing she does is to call Bob and ask for the finger print associated with his public key.
+  * She will need this later to be sure she actually received Bob's public key.
   * She now needs to import this video into her PrivateKeyVault from the smartphone without connecting to it so as to maintain the airgap which prevents Mallory from installing spyware on her device.
   * Then she needs to convert the video file back into a text file so she can use Bob's public key to encrypt a secret message for Bob which explains how she makes her cakes so super moist and delicious.
   * To start the import process,